WHITEOUT

 Instead, it renders a banded, artificial, almost cartoon-like spectrum.

-In desperation, she considers modifying her body to regain access and control over the frequencies around her.
+In desperation, she considers modifying her body to regain access and control over excluded frequencies around her.
 Perhaps all she needs is a different kind of eye: one that is larger, slower, or sensitive to other wavelengths of light.

-When she mounts an antenna in her eye sockets, she gains access to an expanded visual ecology.
+When she finally mounts an antenna in her eye sockets, she gains access to an expanded visual ecology.
+But the modification quickly leads to a Whiteout: oversaturated with signal, devoid of resolution.

 Spectrum of Lost and Unnamed Colours Sound by Debit (2024)